 These shrimp get their name from their hump.
 Not only are they attractive with their cherry-red bodies and white stripes, but they are also efficient tank cleaners.
 Unfortunately, they like eating corals and polyps.
 This might make them a danger to your tank.

 If you rely on corals to host your clownfish, camelback shrimp are not the best choice to go with.
-They may ruin the symbiosis you’ve work so hard to accomplish.
+They may ruin the symbiosis you’ve worked so hard to accomplish.
 However, you could introduce them if you are using anemones as a host.

 5. Anemone Shrimp